pleasestation/OTOMATO.projects/README.md

 ## Overview

-As a Cyber Analyst at OTOMATO SOFTWARE, my role involves a range of responsibilities focused on enhancing the security posture of the organization.
-I specialize in collecting and analyzing security data, identifying threats and vulnerabilities, and implementing effective security measures.
+As a Product Analyst at OTOMATO SOFTWARE, my role focuses on driving product improvements and supporting software development through data-driven insights.
+I analyze user behavior and customer journeys, identify patterns, including fraud-related anomalies, optimize features, and contribute to product decision-making.
+I work closely with cross-functional teams to enhance user experience, improve performance, and support the development of scalable solutions.
+Additionally, I leverage my experience in cyber threat analysis to identify risks and contribute to strengthening the security aspects of the product.

 ## Key Responsibilities